garbados/couchdb/share/doc/src/json-structure.rst

    them.

 .. note::
-   Any custom property makes CouchDB raise internal exception.
+   Any custom property makes Cloudant raise internal exception.
    Also `Response object` could be a simple string value which would be implicitly wrapped into ``{"body": ...}`` object.

-Returned CouchDB Document with Detailed Revision Info
+Returned Cloudant Document with Detailed Revision Info
 =====================================================

 +--------------------------------+---------------------------------------------+